mickfuzz/phd4/_posts/thesis_chapters/2024-3-1-Introduction.md

     -   [Links](#links)

 # Introduction

+## “What kind of Game Maker are you?”
+### A study of the cultural and interpersonal dimensions and evolving tool use of an emerging community of families coding digital games together.

+Author Mick Chesterman

 ## Abstract

 to come - for now see outline of thesis at the end of chapter